LostInZoom/cartagen/docs/user_guide.rst

 .. plot:: code/building_squaring.py

 Figure 4.
-Four buildings squared with the algorithm from (Lokhat & Touya, 2016).
+Two buildings squared with the algorithm from (Lokhat & Touya, 2016).

 Operations for groups of objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^